 What will I notice on the ground in my community?

-In the short term, you’ll continue to see the work of the Business Growth Services team out in the communities helping businesses.
-In the medium term, you’ll hear about and see action on the top priorities and initiatives for the region (these will be decided at a summit in late August 2018).
+You’ll continue to see the work of the Business Growth Services team out in the communities helping businesses.
+You’ll also hear about and see action on the top priorities and initiatives for the region.
 In the longer-term, you’ll notice an uptick in the statistics that show improvements in our region, and this is designed to translate into better individual outcomes for people.

 Tell me more about the projects and initiatives you’ll have.